deploring/COS80007-Assignment-2/readme.txt

 All classes and methods have been meaningfully documented.

 -------------------------------------------------------------------------
-14. Implement an “About” dialog activated from the menu
+14. Implement an ï¿½Aboutï¿½ dialog activated from the menu

 Estimated marks: -  / -